440.00 Driver Evaluation and Training Policy

 Driver Training - to teach an individual how to drive a vehicle.
 The individual will then be able to obtain or retain a driver's license.

-Driver Evaluation - This is an assessment of an individual's abilities and/or potential to become a safe, independent driver.
+Driver Evaluation is an assessment of an individual's abilities and/or potential to become a safe, independent driver.
 The driver evaluation will provide information on the person's current driving ability, and when applicable, recommend driver training needs, and equipment needs for the individual.

 Only individuals requiring modifications, specialized training and/or adaptive equipment because of his/her disability should enroll in this training.
 The training should be based on the evaluation report of the Driver Rehabilitation Specialist.